Wicklow to Cork a road trip

-This area of Ireland has much to offer and many hidden gems that tourists may have missed in previous visits.
-From stunning natural scenery, to wild camping, ancient megaliths and literally 5000 years worth of history it is a part of Ireland that needs to be discovered.
+This area is one of the easiest places to road trip in Ireland due to its proximity to Dublin.
+The East Coast has much to offer and many hidden gems that tourists may have missed in previous visits.
+From stunning natural scenery to wild camping, ancient megaliths and literally 5000 years worth of history it is a part of Ireland that needs to be discovered.

-These are just a few of the top sites to visit on the Celtic Coast of Ireland
+Top sites to visit on the East Coast of Ireland Road Trip

 From Pamela at TravellikeaChieff